- Overview

 Test your Indeed Apply configuration

-Indeed provides a number of tools that enable you to test the components of your Indeed Apply integration.
+Indeed provides tools that help you test the components of your Indeed Apply integration.

 Test Indeed Apply application flow and applicant delivery

-To test your integration setup and make sure that everything is running smoothly prior to pushing a job or integration live, Indeed provides the Apply XML Configuration Testing Tool.
+To test your integration setup and verify that everything works before you launch a job or integration, use the Apply XML Configuration Testing Tool.

-You can input your Indeed Apply XML metadata for a job into the tool or the tool can generate XML metadata for you based on a number of configurable parameters.
-The tool identifies errors in formatting and content, enabling you to quickly identify any issues.
+You can enter your Indeed Apply XML metadata for a job into the tool, or the tool can generate XML metadata for you based on configurable parameters.
+The tool identifies formatting and content errors so that you can quickly find issues.

 Test your Indeed Apply XML metadata

-The first tab of the Indeed Apply XML Configuration Testing Tool enables you to input the Indeed Apply metadata from XML and review it in the Indeed Apply application flow.
-So that you can see your detected job elements, the Configuration section in this tab also lists all parameters that are included in the XML.
+The first tab of the Indeed Apply XML Configuration Testing Tool lets you enter Indeed Apply metadata from XML and review it in the Indeed Apply application flow.
+The Configuration section in this tab also lists all parameters included in the XML so that you can review the detected job elements.

-For more information about the supported parameters, see the Indeed Apply configuration reference.
+For more information about supported parameters, see the Indeed Apply configuration reference.

 Indeed Apply XML configuration testing tool - XML tab